 Grafting & Planting

 We will graft from trees to help you expand your orchard and preserve rare heirlooms that thrive in the region by planting on public and private lands.
+We offer local grafting classes every Spring.

 In collaboration with the Rimrocker Historical Society we will document